 Try to avoid….

-Many foods are great in moderation, but if you’re feeling low or variable energy levels consider eliminating these foods while studying:
+Many foods are great in moderation, but if you’re feeling you’re feeling low or variable energy levels consider eliminating these foods while studying.

 - Energy drinks